-The ceremony starts off with a performance done by Indian Border Security Force (BSF) and Pakistani Rangers, performing a synchronized ceremony on each side of the border gates.
+The ceremony starts off with a performance done by Indian Border Security Force (BSF) and Pakistani Rangers, performing a synchronised ceremony on each side of the border gates.

 The passion with which the soldiers on both the sides fulfil their duty is very impressing.
 Shouting, singing, the thumping of the feet, drums, dancing and trying to outdo the other countries, soldiers make this the world´s strangest border.

 It kind of like a competition of which side soldiers that can lift and stomp their foot the hardest to the ground.

 The performance is a symbol of the two countries’ rivalry with how angry one can get at each other without talking to violence, as well as brotherhood and cooperation between the two neighbours.

 The ceremony ends with a retreat that involves a polite handshake between soldiers from both sides before the gates are slammed together and closed.